fromOkayToGreat/learning-notes/learning-sql.md

 ```

+### \* wildcard

+(\*) is a wildcard character that is used as a shorthand for selecting all columns in a table.
+When used in the SELECT statement, the asterisk tells the database to return all columns from the table that is being queried.

 ### CASE (if then else)

 The CASE statement is used to create different outputs (usually in the SELECT statement).
 It is similar to an IF-THEN-ELSE statement in other programming languages.